nitrogenlab/GP15_watermassanalysis/README.md

 The end-member definitions are written to the file `GP15_intermediateanddeep_endmemberswithsubtypes.csv`.
 As a sanity check, the lat/lon/depth/density observations that were used in the defining of each water type are scatterplotted at the end.

 You'll notice that `filter_conditions` also allows you to specify `num_archetypes` for each endmember. `num_archetypes` sets the number of subtypes that will be created for each endmember.
-The properties for the subtypes are chosen via a process called archetype analysis.
+The properties for the subtypes are chosen via a process called archetype analysis (described in section 5 of [https://essopenarchive.org/doi/full/10.1002/essoar.10507053.4](https://essopenarchive.org/doi/full/10.1002/essoar.10507053.4)).
 Basically, it tries to pick an "archetypal" set of property values for the endmember that is representative of the observed spread of property values.

 ## Performing the analysis for the thermocline